 Swedes are often just a bit more polished, even during transport.

 I also browsed the clothing boutiques in Gamla Stan (known as Old Town Stockholm), the very center of where Stockholm was founded.
-This is where more local and/or handcrafted products, like sweaters, could be found.
+This is where more local and/or handcrafted products are found.

-As well as the regional Scandinavian Explorer's stuffable vests, jackets, and coats.
+As well as the regional Scandinavian Explorer's vests, jackets, and coats (which vegans avoid, so it would be so amazing to see these free of animal products).

 There were even shops in Gamla Stan selling clothing, accessories, and household goods made from flax (including organic flax).
 Vegan and eco options!